poissonconsulting/tuv-x/docs/source/configuration.rst

    }

-The second specifies values at each grid point in an array:
+The second option specifies values at each grid point in an array:

 .. code-block:: JSON